Basics of Information Architecture for Designers

 IA and UX design

-After reading everything written above, many people may have the question: “Isn’t IA the same as UX design?”.
-Technically, these terms relate to each other but they are far not the same.
-IA is a blueprint of the design structure that can be generated into wireframes and sitemaps of the project.
+After reading everything written above, many people may have the question: “Isn’t IA the same as UX design?”
+Technically, these terms are related, but they are not the same.
+IA is a blueprint for the design structure that can be translated into wireframes and sitemaps for the project.
 UX designers use them as the basic materials so that they could plan the navigation system.

 UX design means much more than content structuring.
 In the first place, UX designers aim at making a pleasant interaction model, so that users feel comfortable using the product.
 They encompass various aspects influencing users’ behavior and actions such as emotion and psychology when the IA experts stay focused on the user’s goals.